ZippyRainbow/nfc_multi_read_in_flutter/README.md

 ## "What is NDEF?"

-If you're new to NFC you may come to expect a lot of `readNFC()` calls, but instead you see `readNDEF()` and `NDEFMessage`.
+If you're new to NFC you may come to expect a lot of `readNFC()` calls, but instead you see `readNDEF()` and `NDEFMultiMessage`.
 NDEF is just a formatting standard the tags can be encoded in.
 There are other encodings than NDEF, but NDEF is the most common one.
 Currently NFC in Flutter only supports NDEF formatted tags.

 ## Host Card Emulation